-When I tell them I use an editorial calendar, the next question is often, "Oh, how much does that cost?"
+When we tell them we use an editorial calendar, the next question is often, "Oh, how much does that cost?"

-There are a lot of great tools out there you can choose from, but I'm a big fan of simplicity, and after trying a ton of other free and paid solutions, I found that our team really operated the best with just a simple Google Calendar.
-This has actually been the longest-running editorial calendar solution our team has ever seen.
+Surprised?
+There are a lot of great calendar tools out there you can choose from.
+(In fact, for those of you who are HubSpot customers, there's a marketing calendar built right into HubSpot's software.)
+But after trying a ton of other solutions, our team found that we really operated the best with just a simple Google Calendar.
+In fact, this has actually been the longest-running editorial calendar solution our team has ever seen.

 Here's how we set it up and why I think it works.

 How to Set Up Google Calendar as Your Blog and Content Editorial Calendar

 First thing's first: Download the calendar templates.
 (For free.)
 By doing this, you'll have three editorial calendar templates on your computer to use at your leisure: one for Google Calendar, one for Excel, and one for Google Sheets.
 In this blog post, we'll be going over how to set up the Google Calendar template, specifically.